A Local’s London 4 Days Itinerary: See the Best of London

 Before Horizon 22 opened, Skygarden was the most popular free viewing platform.
 I love the public garden inside, which is London’s highest free public garden.
 However, some views are limited, there’s no nice 360 degree view like you’d have at Horizon 22.
 This would be my 2nd choice, but either way, if you’d like to visit, you need to reserve your tickets in advance.

 And lastly, you can always visit The Shard for the highest views in London.
 The only minus: you can’t actually see The Shard.
-Similar to if you go to the Empire State Building and you don’t get to see the ESB, if you know what I mean. 😅 However, the views would still be pretty spectacular.
+However, the views would still be pretty spectacular.

 St Paul’s Cathedral